 Encouraging your loved one to start and then stay with an exercise routine is fundamental to success.
 Try these ideas to make it something interesting that he or she will look forward to:

 - Join in an exercise program with the senior.
 It’s always more enjoyable to exercise with a partner.

 - Schedule dedicated time every day for exercise, and make it a priority.

 - Designate incentives or rewards for attaining goals.

-For more suggestions on the best exercises for seniors to help increase activity levels, contact CareFor.
-Our expert Austin in-home caregivers are knowledgeable in helping older adults thrive and improve their overall wellbeing, and we love nothing more than knowing the seniors in our care are healthy and living life to the fullest!
-Contact us online or call usat (512) 338-4533 to learn more about our top-rated elder care in Austin, TX and the surrounding communities!
+For more suggestions on the best exercises for seniors to help increase activity levels, contact CareFor, the top home care providers of San Antonio, Texas and the nearby areas.
+Our senior care experts and in-home caregivers are knowledgeable in helping older adults thrive and improve their overall wellbeing, and we love nothing more than knowing the seniors in our care are healthy and living life to the fullest!
+Contact us online or call us at (512) 338-4533 to learn more about our top-rated in home care in San Antonio, TX and the surrounding communities!